 Wimpole struck by hail!

 Yes, but not recently!
 We received a delightful book last Christmas called “The wrong kind of snow” by Anthony Woodward and Robert Penn (Hodder).
 It describes what the weather was doing somewhere in Britain for every day of the year, over the course of many centuries.
 So, for 9 August 1843, we have a report from the then rector of Wimpole, “ The lightning and hail were terrific, the former like sheets of fire filled the air and ran along the ground, the latter as large as pigeons eggs”.
 He goes on to describe the broken windows of the hall, standing corn threshed out by the hail, limbs torn off trees, sheep struck by lightning , and men washed off their feet.

 Perhaps we didn’t have so bad a Summer this year after all!

 New Sunday bus from Cambridge to Wimpole and Gamlingay

 The National Trust and South Cambs District Council are jointly funding a bus service running 4 times a day on Sundays and Bank Holidays from Cambridge Station.
 It will operate for a year, and started on 27 July.
 For example, the 9 am bus from Station Road Cambridge arrives at Wimpole Hall at 9.35, and the 16.07 from Wimpole returns to Cambridge at 16.42.
 There is also a trailer to carry bicycles.
-For more details – see:
+[Ed: This service no longer operates.]

 On 6 August, I took a walk in Fulbourn, and found the meadow in the Nature Reserve closed, and the gate padlocked.
 A notice said the closure had been implemented following irresponsible behaviour (unspecified).
 It is possible to reach other parts of the reserve by a round-about route.